JoeNyland/joenyland.github.io/_posts/2015-10-17-disable_bash_sessions.md

 presence of the `~/.bash_sessions_disable` file (although empty) instructs Bash to disable the "sessions" feature and revert to previous behaviour of storing history in the `$HISTFILE` (the value of which defaults to `~/.bash_history`).

 A little more info on what Bash sessions is can be found [here][3].

-There might be advantages to using Bash sessions that I'm not aware of.
-If you know of any or if you have any questions, feel free to pipe up in the comments section below!
+There might be advantages to using Bash sessions that I'm not aware of...

 [1]: http://stackoverflow.com/q/32418438/1788943
 [2]: http://stackoverflow.com/a/32418439/1788943